 Refugees with special needs may need more support than other refugees to settle in Canada.
 Special needs may be:

 - medical disabilities,

 - the effects of systemic discrimination, or

 - a large number of family members.

-Under the JAS program, refugees receive support from the government and a private sponsor for up to 24 months, depending on the case.
-In a few cases, the private sponsor may provide support for up to 36 months.
+Under the JAS program, the government and a private sponsor support refugees for up to 24 months, depending on the case.
+In a few cases, the private sponsor may support refugees for up to 36 months.